mana121/SolvationStructure/README.md

 2. $\ce{LiFSI}$ with 2,2-Difluoroethyl Methyl Ether (FEME)
 3. $\ce{LiPF6}$ with a mixture of Ethylene Carbonate (EC) and Diethyl Carbonate (DEC)

-The solvation behavior is analyzed through molecular dynamics (MD) simulations and Density Functional Theory (DFT) calculations.
-Key aspects, including radial distribution functions (RDF), coordination numbers (CN), quantum mechanical properties, and concentration effects, are explored to enhance the understanding of electrolyte structures.
+The solvation behavior is analyzed through Molecular Dynamics (MD) simulations and Density Functional Theory (DFT) calculations.
+Key aspects, including radial distribution functions (RDF), coordination numbers (CN), quantum mechanical properties, and concentration effects, are explored to enhance the understanding of each electrolyte structure.

 ## Clone the Repository